Conrad-Push/TrafficGuard/docs/README.md

 ## Getting Started

-To get started with TrafficGuard, please refer to our [documentation](README.md) for installation and usage instructions.
+To get started with TrafficGuard, please refer to our below sections for installation and usage instructions.

 ## Installation